-- To demonstrate bioequivalence, the trial design must comply with the EMA-CHMP Guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98) and/or other applicable EMA-CHMP guidelines, e.g. guidelines for a specific type of formulation, unless otherwise justified. - The test formulation used in the study should be representative of the product to be marketed in the EU. - The reference formulation must be the selected EU reference medicinal product.
-Use of a reference formulation obtained from a local non-EU market is likely to be rejected by the authorities.
+- To demonstrate bioequivalence, the trial design must comply with the EMA-CHMP Guideline on the Investigation of Bioequivalence (CPMP/EWP/ QWP/1401/98) and/or other applicable EMA-CHMP guidelines, e.g. guidelines for a specific type of formulation, unless otherwise justified. - The test formulation used in the study should be representative of the product to be marketed in the EU. - The reference formulation must be the selected EU reference medicinal product.
+Use of a reference formulation obtained from a local non-EU market is likely to be rejected by the authorities. - The trial population must be suitable for investigating the absorption and other pharmacokinetic characteristics of the compound.

-PRODUCTIVE

-- The trial population must be suitable for investigating the absorption and other pharmacokinetic characteristics of the compound.
 In principle, the trial population may include any subjects, regardless of race, gender or other characteristics.
 In most cases, a homogeneous adult male population is preferable.
-In some situations, the characteristics of the compound being studied restrict the trial population and may influence the choice of location. - If the study must be conducted under fed conditions (e.g. intake of medication after a high fat breakfast), it is advisable that the volunteers are accustomed to such a food pattern.
-In these situations, speed of recruitment may vary according to location. - The bioanalytical samples must be analyzed according to the EMA Guideline on Bioanalytical Method Validation (EMEA/CHMP/EWP/192217/2009) and in accordance with Good Laboratory Practice (GLP).
-Although the bioanalytical lab working in compliance with these guidelines can be anywhere in the world, use of a local laboratory may be advantageous for instance, when rapid interim results are needed.
+In some situations, the characteristics of the compound being studied restrict the trial population and may influence the choice of location. - ▶ If the study must be conducted under fed conditions

+(e.g. intake of medication after a high fat breakfast), it is advisable that the volunteers are accustomed to such a food pattern.
+In these situations, speed of recruitment may vary according to location.

+The bioanalytical samples must be analyzed according to the EMA Guideline on Bioanalytical Method Validation [1] and in accordance with Good Laboratory Practice (GLP).
+This guidance is a bit dated, and there is an updated draft guideline currently out for comment [2].
+Although the bioanalytical lab working in compliance with these guidelines can be anywhere in the world, use of a local laboratory may be advantageous, for instance, when rapid interim results are needed.

-Key Requisite 3.
-Local requirements
+Key Requisite # 3 Local Requirements